apollographql/runtime-testing-framework/docs/src/developer/data-structures/fields.md

 make use of templating fields where it makes sense for users to be able to dynamically set values when executing a test plan and avoid using them where such flexibility is not required.

-> For example, we do not allow the `inline` file provider's content value to be templated as the
+> For example, we do not allow the `inline` file provider's content argument to be templated as the
 > intention is for this to always be provided within the test plan itself.

 [0]: https://github.com/apollographql/runtime-testing-framework/blob/37ed7a5f57c7761ee24acc1a0ece82fc5456740d/crates/rtf-config/src/templating.rs#L205